hapax/hapax.github.io/assets/form.md

 tarred with the same ontic brush we apply to things like electrons.

 Of course, one may object that explanation does not equal existence.
-I can handily explain the continual disappearance of my socks by the hypothesis of sock imps.
+I can handily account for the continual disappearance of my socks by the hypothesis of sock imps.
 But this is a bad explanation!
 It's not consistent with other reliably known facts about the world.
 Sock imps don't make the ontic cut, not because there is no link between